Frequently Asked Questions

 Can a graduate student enroll in your on-campus undergraduate courses?

-As of Spring 2019, we will no longer be allowing graduate students to enroll in any of our undergraduate courses.
-If you enroll in one of our undergraduate courses as a graduate student anyway, we reserve the right to drop you from the course in order to better accommodate our students pursuing the undergraduate BDP certificate program.
+No. As of Spring 2019, we no longer allow graduate students to enroll in any of our undergraduate courses.
+If you enroll in one of our undergraduate courses as a graduate student anyway, we reserve the right to drop you from the course in order to better accommodate our students pursuing the undergraduate Design Strategies BDP certificate.

 Are you offering a graduate portfolio program?

-Are there graduate courses in CID that I can take?
+Are there graduate courses in The Center for Integrated Design that I can take?

 Are there opportunities to UA or TA with CID?